Dietary biology of the golden eagle: Other mammals

 Mice, rats, and related species occasionally comprise an important portion of the golden eagle's diet, making up 3.05% of prey throughout the range.
 Most mouse-sized mammals are too small to serve as regular prey, but in marginal habitats, they can become more important, with studies revealing they sometimes form more than 10% of nest remains.
 Species preyed on include the North American deer mouse (Peromyscus maniculatus) on Santa Rosa Island and the Santa Cruz Islands, the Norway lemming (Lemmus lemmus) in northern Sweden, the brown rat (Rattus norvegicus) in the northern highlands of Scotland, great gerbils (Rhombomys opimus) in the Caspian Sea region of Kazakhstan, and grass rats (especially Blick's grass rat, Arvicanthis blicki) and the big-headed mole-rat (Tachyoryctes macrocephalus) in the Bale Mountains.

 Mammalian carnivores can compete for some of the same prey as golden eagles but can also themselves become prey, the main prey family of carnivores being the canids (dog family).
 12 species of canid are known to have been hunted by golden eagles and they collectively make up about 2.8% of the diet from all surveyed golden eagle nests.
 For the most part, foxes are the preferred prey.
 In a nest in Mongolia, Corsac fox (Vulpes corsac) were surprisingly the main prey species, making up 38% of sampled remains.
 Kit fox (Vulpes macrotis), swift fox (Vulpes velox), gray fox (Urocyon cinereoargenteus) and island fox (Urocyon littoralis) are readily predated in North America.
 In Fennoscandia, golden eagles prey on Arctic foxes (Vulpes lagopus).
 Across much of both species' ranges, red foxes (Vulpes vulpes) co-exist with golden eagles and eagles hunt them occasionally.
 Red foxes make up 13.5% of nest remains in Sicily and 5.9% in the Republic of Macedonia.
 Among red foxes, juveniles are usually targeted as prey, though golden eagles can kill foxes of any age or condition, including fully grown red foxes heavier than the eagles themselves.

 Occasionally, other canids such as common raccoon dogs (Nyctereutes procyonoides) and even coyotes (Canis latrans), from pups to apparently healthy adult males, can be successfully killed.
-The golden eagle also rarely takes moderate-sized dogs as prey.
+The golden eagle also rarely takes moderate-sized dogs as prey, including domestic dogs (Canis familiaris).